Culture

 Gen(erative) Z

-With the ubiquity and frequency of chatbot use rising — just this week, ChatGPT was said to be nearing 900 million weekly active users — there’s a good chance that this tech could have an even greater effect on young people in the coming years than social media does now.
+With the ubiquity and frequency of chatbot use rising — just this week, ChatGPT was said to be nearing 900 million weekly active users — there’s a good chance that this tech could have an even greater effect on teens in the coming years than social media does now.

-From helping students with their homework to acting as an online companion, a growing number of young people are turning to chatbots, and the effect that is already having on mental health is well documented.
+From helping students with their homework to acting as an online companion, a growing number of young people are turning to AI, and the impact that is already having on mental health is well documented.
 In the absence of scrolling, this might only become more profound.

 More Culture